Sothatsit/CamoWorms/README.md

 ### Notebook

-A jupyter notebook ([`CamoWorms.ipynb`](./CamoWorms.ipynb)) is also provided that includes demos of mask generation, worm manipluation, and the greedy algorithm.
+A jupyter notebook ([`CamoWorms.ipynb`](./CamoWorms.ipynb)) is also provided that includes demos of mask generation, worm manipulation, and the greedy algorithm.